 5. Self-centeredness

-Self-centeredness is the personality trait of being excessively focused on one’s personal needs, interests, and desires to the point where they become oblivious to the needs and feelings of others.
+Self-centeredness is the personality trait of being excessively focused on your personal needs, interests, and desires to the point where you become oblivious to the needs and feelings of others.

 Individuals with self-centered behaviour often behave in a way that shows little concern for others and the impact of their actions on them.